-An eligible employee may choose not to enroll himself or herself or an eligible dependent (including a spouse) for coverage in this health plan on the initial group eligibility date because he or she or the eligible dependent has other health plan coverage as defined by federal law.
+An eligible employee may choose not to enroll themselves or an eligible dependent (including a spouse) for coverage in this health plan on the initial group eligibility date because they or the eligible dependent has other health plan coverage as defined by federal law.
 (This is referred to as "qualified" coverage.)
 In this case, the employee and the eligible dependent may enroll for group coverage if the employee or the eligible dependent at a later date loses that other qualified health plan coverage due to any one of the following reasons.

-• The employee or the eligible dependents (including a spouse) cease to be eligible for the other qualified health plan.
+The employee or the eligible dependents (including a spouse) cease to be eligible for the other qualified health plan.
 For example, this could mean that the loss of the other qualified health plan was due to: the loss of the spouse's coverage; the death of the spouse; divorce; loss of dependent status; or involuntary termination.
-This includes when an employee or eligible dependent is covered under a
+This includes when an employee or eligible dependent is covered under a Medicaid plan or a state Children's Health Insurance Program plan and coverage is terminated as a result of loss of eligibility for that coverage.